BaggioWongHK/BaggioWongHK/README.md

     1. Unknowns (gaps in understanding of world tied to project)
     1. Uninformed (parts of whole landscape missing from our radar)
 18. Balance between doing our due diligence and analysis paralysis.
+1. Pushing through isn't the only solution.
+Circumvention can be useful too.
+1. Technical solutions aren't necessarily the best path forward.
+1. Defining work not done is often as important as work to do.

 ## E. Software Systems ([Back to top](#preamble))